Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 A Great Father needed to be a *force.* Not the world’s most biggest cub.

 So.
 That left the question of how to remind him of that.
 An example, presumably?
 But how?
 He needed a challenge, not something he could immediately win at.
-But Daar…*won.* Effortlessly.
-He’d pushed himself to that point over long years, to the point where nothing Naydra could think of would actually frustrate him…
+But Daar...*won.* Effortlessly.
+He’d pushed himself to that point over long years, to the point where nothing Naydra could think of would actually frustrate him...

 Actually.